 Removing the first abac leaves: baca

-The echoed c must occur at the end if it was generated by abac
+The echoed c must occur at the end if it was generated by

 Maybe this was generated by the source string: abacc